Where can I find the application to apply to Chadron State College?

 Yes.
 We STRONGLY encourage you to register for courses before arriving on campus.
 See the appropriate instructions below.

 Incoming freshmen: When you complete the New Student Orientation (NSO) registration form, you will be required to select a First Year Inquiry (FYI) course as part of our new Essential Studies program.
 Once you complete the NSO Registration form and submit it, the START Office will review your FYI course selection and then they will build the rest of your course schedule.
-Once the START Office has built your course schedule, you will receive an email from the START Office notifying you that your course schedule is set for Fall 2012.
+Once the START Office has built your course schedule, you will receive an email from the START Office notifying you that your course schedule is set for the semester.
 You can then review your course schedule (per the instructions in the email from the START office).
 If you have any modifications you want to make to your schedule, you can contact them directly.

 Incoming transfer students: Once you complete the NSO Registration form and submit it, the START Office will review your transcripts that are on file.
 The START Office will then build the rest of your course schedule.
-Once the START Office has built your course schedule, you will receive an email from the START Office notifying you that your course schedule is set for Fall 2012.
+Once the START Office has built your course schedule, you will receive an email from the START Office notifying you that your course schedule is set for the semester.
 You can then review your course schedule (per the instructions in the email from the START office).
 If you have any modifications you want to make to your schedule, you can contact them directly.

 Incoming graduate students: You will receive an email from the Office of Graduate Studies.
 This email will provide you with instructions on what courses to register for and how to register for the courses.